syn-chromatic/discord-bg-removal-bot/README.md

 - max_frames_animated — The bot will reject to process requested GIFs or WebPs that have more than the assigned frames count
 - max_px_image — The bot will reject to process requested images (PNGs, JPEGs, and single-frame WebPs) that are above the assigned pixel count in width or height
 - max_px_animated — Same as max_px_image, but it instead applies to animated images (GIFs and multi-frame WebPs)
+- max_video_fps — The bot will attempt to remove frames from input until it matches the assigned maximum or below

 Run `main_bot.py` to start the bot.